 People Enjoying Nature is an on-going health and wellbeing project which offers supported activity sessions in the Pendle Hill landscape to individuals and groups who are dealing with mental health and social isolation issues.

-These sessions offer participants a relaxed opportunity to learn new skills and get involved in different activities, as well as meet new people and find out about new places and sites.
+These sessions offer participants a relaxed opportunity to learn new skills and get involved in different activities, as well as to meet new people and find out about new places.

 This project works in close partnership with the Lancashire and South Cumbria NHS Foundation Trust Community Prevention and Engagement Team, who help advertise and register individuals onto the PEN sessions.
 We also rely very much on our local community transport provider, Little Green Bus, who we fund to provide free transport to each session.